kumajelly/kumajelly.github.io/_posts/2012-11-10-thingstried-bed.md

 meta:
 ---

-Exhibition, Cloud Gate at Monya Rowe Gallery, NYC.
+"Camp" for exhibition, Cloud Gate, at Monya Rowe Gallery, NYC.

+> “How we gather, the quality of our gathering.
+Planning, talking, leisure.
+Assembling to use space to point.
+Forcing the space to surround, to move around the obstacle.
+Parks, streets, homes, the kitchen table are occupied.
+To amass in time, to have a place to gather - we must set up camp.”

 ![](/images/11-bodysacks-bed-1.jpg)